-Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline 22 Teachers: Fully credentialed & appropriately assigned Number of misassignments 23-24: 1 0 23 Instructional Materials: Percentage of students with access to standards-aligned instructional materials.
-23-24: 100% 100% 24 School Facilities in "Good Repair": Clean, safe, and functional as determined by Facility Inspection Tool (FIT) or other local instrument that meets same criteria 23-24: The facility received ratings of Good on all inspected systems, and an overall rating of Exemplary The facility will receive ratings of good on all inspected systems and an overall rating of exemplary.
-25 Course Access 23-24: All students have access to CCSS and CA ELD Standards-aligned curriculum and to the educational program as outlined in the charter petition.
-100% of students have access to CCSS and CA ELD Standards-aligned curriculum and to the educational program as outlined in the charter petition.
+Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline 22 Teachers: Fully credentialed & appropriately assigned Number of misassignments 23-24: 1 0 0 -1 23 Instructional Materials: Percentage of students with access to standards-aligned instructional materials.
+23-24: 100% 100% 100% 0% 24 School Facilities in "Good Repair": Clean, safe, and functional as determined by Facility Inspection Tool (FIT) or other local instrument that meets same criteria 23-24: The facility received ratings of Good on all inspected systems, and an overall rating of Exemplary The facility received ratings of Good on all inspected systems, and an overall rating of Exemplary The facility will receive ratings of good on all inspected systems and an overall rating of exemplary.
+0% 25 Course Access 23-24: All students have access to CCSS and CA ELD Standards-aligned curriculum and to the educational program as outlined in the charter petition.
+100% 100% of students have access to CCSS and CA ELD Standards-aligned curriculum and to the educational program as outlined in the charter petition.
+0%